RobSjaras/NoProjectNoSidebar/README.md

 # No Project No Sidebar
-A Sublime Text package which closes the side bar if no project is open in the current window.
+A Sublime Text package which closes the side bar if no project is open in the new window.

 # MIT License